 Hampton man upgraded to good condition following serious crash on Route 125

-KINGSTON – After spending more than a week in a Massachusetts hospital, a motorcyclist is no longer listed in critical condition.
+KINGSTON — After spending more than a week at a Massachusetts hospital, a motorcyclist is no longer listed in critical condition.

-Frank Shedd, 60, of Hampton, sustained head injuries and multiple broken bones after his southbound 2003 Harley Davidson motorcycle, driven by Frank Shedd, 60, of Hampton, struck a northbound 2001 Ford F-150, driven by Jeffrey Dalton, 20, of Groveland, Mass., near Swings & Things at 16 Route 125 on April 21.
+Frank Shedd, 60, of Hampton, sustained head injuries and multiple broken bones after his 2003 Harley-Davidson motorcycle, driven southbound by Shedd, struck a 2001 Ford F-150, driven northbound by Jeffrey Dalton, 20, of Groveland, Mass., near Swings & Things at 16 Route 125 on April 21.

-Fire Chief Bill Seaman previously said that Shedd - who sustained serious, but non-life threatening injuries - was not wearing a helmet.
+Fire Chief Bill Seaman previously said that Shedd, who sustained non-life threatening injuries, was not wearing a helmet.

-Shedd was airlifted from the scene to Brigham & Woman’s Hospital.
-He was upgraded from critical, but stable to good condition earlier this week, according to a hospital spokesman.
+Shedd, who was airlifted from the scene and taken to Brigham and Woman’s Hospital, was upgraded from critical to good earlier this week, according to a hospital spokeswoman.

-Members of N.H State Police Crash Analysis & Reconstruction Unit determined the accident occurred after the pickup made a left turn in front of the oncoming motorcycle.
-After the crash, a section of Route 125 was closed for about 2½ hours.
+Members of N.H State Police Crash Analysis & Reconstruction Unit determined the accident occurred after the truck made a left turn in front of the oncoming motorcycle.
+Following the crash, a section of Route 125 was closed for about 2½ hours.